NDLUG/control-alt-delete/challenge04/README.md

 he gave up running [Gentoo].

-With the program compiled, [Tux] runs `jailbreak` on the computing console and... he is free!!!
+With the program compiled, [Tux] runs `jailbreak` on the computing console and...
+He is free!!!

 Except, as soon as he exits the [jail], he realizes he is in a deep and dark tunnel.
 Peering out into the void, he realizes the tunnel is part of a big and complicated **maze** protected by a [WireGuard].

-Fortunately for [Tux], the [WireGuard] appears to be elsewhere and there happens to be a map of the maze.
+Fortunately for [Tux], the [WireGuard] appears to be elsewhere and there happens to be a map of the maze on the floor.
 Before [entering the void], [Tux] decides to analyze the map an chart out the **shortest path** through the tunnels.

 The map [Tux] found is full of symbols that are arranged like this: